bonfire-networks/iconify_ex/README.md

 ## Usage

-Add `import Iconify` in your Phoenix or LiveView module where you want to use it (or just once in the macros in your Web module)
+First add `import Iconify` in your Phoenix or LiveView module where you want to use it (or just once in the macros in your Web module).

 Embed an icon using default classes:
 ```html